usdot-jpo-ode/jpo-conflictmonitor/README.md

 **Notes:**
 - Docker builds may fail if you are on a corporate network due to DNS resolution errors.
-- In order for Docker to automatically read the environment variable file, you must rename it from `sample.env` to `.env`. **This file will contain private keys, do not put add it to version control.**
+- In order for Docker to automatically read the environment variable file, you must rename it from `sample.env` to `.env`. **This file will contain private keys, do not put add it to version control.
+- The MongoDB keyfile should be randomized for each deployment.
+To Create a new keyfile run the following `openssl rand -base64 756 > ./docker/mongo/keyfile.txt`
+**

 Navigate to the root directory of the jpo-conflictmonitor project and run the following command: